On-Page SEO

 <meta name="keywords" content="digital marketing, SEO, online advertising">

-To view the Meta keywords of a webpage, you can either press Ctrl+U or right-click on the page and select "View page source" to access the webpage's HTML code.
+To inspect the meta keywords of a page, users can press Ctrl+U or right-click anywhere on the page and choose "View page source" to open the HTML code.

 Historical overview of meta keywords

-In 2002, Danny Sullivan wrote an influential article titled "Death of A Meta Tag" which chronicled the historical significance of meta keywords in HTML and their eventual decline in importance.
+In 2002, Danny Sullivan published a well-known article titled “Death of A Meta Tag”, which outlined the rise and fall of the meta keywords tag in SEO history.

-Before Google, search engines like AltaVista and Infoseek relied heavily on meta keywords to determine the relevance of a webpage.
+Before Google's dominance, early search engines like AltaVista and Infoseek heavily relied on meta keywords to assess a page’s relevance to search queries.

 Are they useful?